N-Gage: Release and lifetime

+In November 2005, Nokia admitted that the N-Gage failed, selling only one-third of the company's expectations.
+The product was discontinued from Western markets in February 2006, but would continue to be marketed in India and parts of Asia; the last game to be released in the U.S. for the system was Civilization in March 2006, and later that year the combat racer Payload in other territories.
+At E3 2006, Nokia promoted its next-generation N-Gage which would become the N-Gage service.
+A travelling exhibition about the N-Gage realised by the Finnish Museum of Games named "A Fantastic Failure" was opened in 2023.

+Hardware

 Design

 The N-Gage is used in a wide physical form with a 2.1 inch TFT display in the centre with a D-pad to the left and numerical keys to the right, among other buttons.
 This kind of design was roughly used before by the Nokia 5510 mobile phone.

 Instead of using cables, multiplayer gaming was accomplished with Bluetooth or the Internet (via the N-Gage Arena service).
-The N-Gage also included MP3 and Real Audio/Video playback and PDA-like features into the system.

-Besides its gaming capabilities, the N-Gage was a Series 60 smartphone, running Symbian OS 6.1, with features similar to those of the Nokia 3650 (it does not have an integrated camera, however).
-It was able to run all Series 60 software (other than those that require a camera), and Java MIDP applications as well.
 Its main CPU was an ARM Integrated (ARMI) compatible chip (ARM4T architecture) running at 104 MHz, the same as the Nokia 7650 and 3650 phones.

-Development

-Around 2000, gamers increasingly carried both mobile phones and handheld game consoles.
-Nokia spotted an opportunity to combine these devices into one unit.
-Nokia announced in November 2002 that they would develop the N-Gage, a device that integrated these two devices.
-Its original development codename was Starship.